 “I went to a Wisecraft banquet recently with my father, who is an Agent,” Rachel shouted, as the broom burst out of the forest and torpedoed toward the Commons.
 The lily pond flashed beneath them.
 She did not bother to explain that her father was no longer a normal Agent.
 He still worked for the Wisecraft, but he had been transferred to some clandestine project, the nature of which Rachel did not know.
 “All the Agents in the world were present.
 They said so.
 I made a point of looking at everyone’s face.”

 “Any chance there was a bloke at the banquet whose face you don’t remember?”

 Chapter Four: The Awkward Rescue of Valerie Foxx

-Rachel flew over the lawns of the Commons again, searching.
+Rachel flew over the lawns of the Commons again, still searching.
 She did not know which dorm Valerie lived in.
 If the girl was inside, Rachel would have no way to find her.
-At the far end of the Commons, she circled the memorial to Taliesin the Brave, flew over the fountain that looked like a young tree with water cascading from every branch, and buzzed the lily pond—sending the sea fairies who lived therein diving for cover.
-Wind rushed by her ears at a low roar.
+At the far end of the Commons, she circled the high dome of the Taliesin the Brave memorial, flew over the fountain that looked like a young tree with water cascading from every branch, and buzzed the lily pond—sending the sea fairies who lived therein diving for cover.
+Wind rushed by her, a low roar in her earsr.
 Behind her, Siggy whooped loudly.

-There was no sign of Valerie Foxx.
-Rachel was not deterred.
+There was no sign of Valerie Foxx, but Rachel was undeterred.
 She seldom grew frustrated when she had put her mind to something.